k-box/k-box/docs/user/viewing-options.md

 2. Tiles
 3. Grid

-The selector for changing the visualization is on the colored band on the top right of the screen (highlighted in the picture below)
+The selector for changing the visualization is on the colored band on the top right of the screen.

 ![view selector](./images/view-type-selector.png)